Paris Lees

-Paris Lees (born 1986) is an English journalist, presenter, campaigner and author.
+Paris Lees is an English author, journalist, presenter and campaigner.
 She topped The Independent on Sunday's 2013 Pink List, came second in the 2014 Rainbow List, and was awarded the Positive Role Model Award for LGBT in the 2012 National Diversity Awards.
-Lees is the first trans columnist at Vogue and was the first trans woman to present shows on BBC Radio 1 and Channel 4.
-Her first book, What It Feels Like For a Girl, was published by Penguin in 2021.
+Lees is the first transgender columnist at Vogue and was the first transgender woman to present shows on BBC Radio 1 and Channel 4.
+Her first book, What It Feels Like For a Girl, was published by Penguin in 2021 and adapted into a television series in 2025.

 Early life and education

-Lees grew up in Hucknall, Nottinghamshire.
+Lees was born and grew up in Hucknall, Nottinghamshire.
 Her mother, Sally, gave birth to her aged 17.
 Her father, Daren Lees, worked as a bouncer.
 Her parents separated when she was a baby.
-Lees' auntie and her grandmother helped to raise her.
+Lees' aunt and her grandmother helped to raise her.
 Lees describes herself as having had behavioural difficulties as a child and aged 9 her mother sent her to live with her father.
 At school, Lees underwent severe bullying, although she achieved good GCSE results.
 She began having sex with men in exchange for money aged 14.
 Lees has stated that she recognises the experience as statutory rape, although she did not at the time.

 At age 16, Lees moved out of her father's house.
 Lees later committed a robbery, for which she served eight months in prison, beginning at age 18.
 Lees later said, "I had dropped out of college.
 Basically, I had gone off the rails because I was terrified of going to prison.
 I ended up taking lots of drugs."
 While in prison Lees decided to change: "I just thought, 'I'm this silly teenage boy in a prison cell who has made a huge mistake and I want to be this happy person'."
 After being released from prison early, Lees studied for her A-Levels.

 Lees moved to Brighton, a notably LGBT-friendly city, to study English at university.
 Not long after moving, Lees started to identify publicly as a woman.
 "In the space of six weeks I went from living in Nottingham as a boy [...] to living in Brighton as a girl."
 She received a referral to Charing Cross Gender Identity Clinic, where she received hormone treatment to begin her gender transition.